ahester57/nutrielody/README.md

 Consult the [TensorRT-LLM docs](https://nvidia.github.io/TensorRT-LLM/installation/build-from-source-linux.html) for full walkthrough.

-1. Build TensorRT-LLM docker image (takes a while).
+1. Build TensorRT-LLM docker image: `make -C docker devel_build` (takes a while).
-2. Run the image to build the wheel (takes even longer).
+2. Run the image to build the wheel `make -C docker wheel_build` (takes even longer).
 3. Install the wheel as a test (it should save to `$VOLUME/build/tensorrt_llm-*whl`).
 4. Exit the container.
 5. Save the wheel for later use (it probably took an hour or more to build).